-Such an allowance is granted only between 15 October and 15 May.
 It must be granted in addition to other supplements, with the exception of the cold weather supplement, always providing the prerequisites are met.
-26. For employees deployed in a disaster situation (fire, damage in connection with leaks, etc.) E 25% that carry hazardous substances such as acid, petrol, gas and oil in a E 000/ 07 damage situation 27.
+26. For employees deployed in a disaster situation (fire, damage in connection with leaks, etc.) E 25% For follow-up and repair work after disaster missions involving pipelines that carry hazardous substances such as acid, petrol, gas and oil in a damage situation E 20% 27.
 For lubricating work at lorries, crawlers, etc. S 25% 28.
 Work with sprayed diesel oil or petrol containing air while checking jets (injection jets) E 15% 29.
 For vulcanising work E 15% 30.
-For assembly and repair work under voltage conditions if they cannot be avoided and an express instruction was issued by the electric engineer and to the extent that they are allowed under the law E 25% 31.
+For assembly and repair work under voltage conditions if they cannot be avoided and an express instruction was issued by the electric engineer and to the extent that they are allowed under the law 31.
 For work performed using heavy breathing apparatus E 25% Except members of the professional plant fire department.
-32. For derrick climbers except when they are deployed in another function, for the time of their service E 10% 33.
-Mixing of oil products with acids and lyes in agitators and centrifuges 34.
-Filling and unloading of black and white products, excluding filling of white products in oil tankers S 10% 35.
-For work involving loading of crude oil or flushing in tank cars in the field 36.
-For continuous work in locating corridors and blocks with artificial air 2 .0 / intake and artificial light E 20%
+32. For derrick climbers except when they are deployed in another function, for the time of their service 33.
+Mixing of oil products with acids and lyes in agitators and centrifuges E 10% 34.
+Filling and unloading of black and white products S 10% 35.
+For work involving loading of crude oil or flushing in tank cars in the field S 15% 36.
+For continuous work in locating corridors and blocks with artificial air intake and artificial light E 20%